 There are two ways for you to figure out your perfect running pace.
-One doesn’t require any devices and that’s by feel.
+One doesn’t require any devices, and that’s by feel.
 The other is by heart rate, and you’ll need a watch or a treadmill to figure that out.

 In a similar vein, 2:14 marathoner Nate Jenkins encourages runners to monitor their breathing as a way to quickly notice changes in effort.
-Even a small change in speed can change your breathing, and this can help you identify your perfect space.
+Even a small change in speed can change your breathing, and this can help you identify your perfect pace.

 Jenkins says to cover up your running watch and listen to your breathing.
 When you start to breathe slower or faster, uncover your watch and see what impact it has on your speed.